ddhaese/AI_Oath/README.md

 ## Contribute

-You can use the functionality of github but I'd prefer you send me an [email](mailto:david.dhaese@ap.be) with your ideas.
+You can use the functionality of github but I'd prefer you send me an email (david.dhaese@ap.be) with your ideas.
 Tell me what you would do differently or what you think is missing or superfluous and why.
 Or send me a line with your support or your criticism.

 ## License